kyma-project/kyma/docs/compass/04-01-compass.md

 ### Kyma Runtime

-This is a single-tenant mode that provides complete cluster Kyma installation with Runtime Agent.
+This is a single-tenant mode that provides complete cluster Kyma installation with the Runtime Agent.
 To enable this mode, follow the cluster Kyma installation using the [`installer-cr-cluster-runtime.yaml.tpl`](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-cr-cluster-runtime.yaml.tpl) configuration file.
 Before you start the installation, apply the following ConfigMap which enables the [API Packages](https://github.com/kyma-incubator/compass/blob/master/docs/compass/03-packages-api.md) functionality:

 ```yaml
 cat <<EOF | kubectl apply -f -